 Follow all safety and specific operating instructions supplied by the Axle manufacturer.

-All models use the AL-KO rubber torsion axle which offers greater dampening than conventional spring suspensions and allows each tire to move independently.
+The rubber torsion axle which offers greater dampening than conventional spring suspensions and allows each tire to move independently.
 This feature gives a smoother ride and improved tracking and cornering over rough road conditions.
-In addition, this type of axle has no metal to metal contact or springs, shackles, hangers, or U-bolts to wear out.

-Axle Sizes
+Axle Sizes: